Small Boats Annual 2016 Archives - Small Boats Magazine

 On a cold frosty morning an Escargot can have everything you needed to be quite comfortable.
 On the upper reaches of the tide on the Snohomish BONZO has enough water to get under way.

-The Escargot canal cruiser
+The Escargot Canal Cruiser

 As a wooden boat, the Escargot is an unlikely charmer.
 It has a hull like a shoebox, only one curve to speak of, and is entirely bereft of brightwork and brass.
 Nonetheless, it has an ineluctable appeal inside and out.
 The cabin with its arched roof and stovepipe has the look of a gypsy wagon and the lure of running away from it all, in comfort.
 My father said of it: “The moment I step aboard, I’ve arrived.”